KaterynaGurina/DigitRecognition/README.md

 opencv-python

-tensorflow (not used in current script, possibly for future extension)
+tensorflow (not used in current script, but is intended for future extension)

-pytesseract (not used in current script, possibly for OCR features)
+pytesseract (not used in current script, but is intended for OCR features)

 📄 Output Example
 Confusion Matrix